Building Envelope Design Guide - Roofing Systems

+Sustainable roof design should be considered on most roofing projects today.
 If an emphasis on sustainable roof design is desired, sustainable design criteria can become major factors in the selection process, depending upon the degree to which sustainability is pursued.
-At the very least, the selected system should be thermally efficient, with consideration given to both R-value, reflectivity and emissivity.
+At the very least, the selected system should be thermally efficient, with consideration given to R-value, reflectivity and emissivity.
 And for those buildings that are intended to have a service life in excess of 20 years, a system with enhanced durability should be selected to reasonably maximize the life of the roof to the extent that the budget allows.

-See Sustainability of the Building Envelope for further information on sustainable design considerations.
+See Sustainability of the Building Envelope, Cool Metal Roofing, and Extensive Vegetative Roofs for further information on sustainable design considerations.

 Specific Roof System Selection Recommendations

 Roof system selection can be complex and challenging.
 Selection should start with if the project is a new or existing roof.
 This step is necessary to proceed with proper system selection as it determines roof system type.
 New construction allows better choice in the roof system selection and should begin with designing steep slope systems >3 in./ft. when possible, followed by low sloped <3 in./ft. where required.
 Generally, when a building least dimension is 75' or less, a steep-sloped system should be selected over a low-sloped system.